DevMain1953/Short-URLs/readme.md

 ## Installation

 - get the latest version from git repo
+- create .env file to describe connection to DB
 - in project directory `composer install`
 - run the migrations
 - `php artisan serve`